Fund transfers

 • Where can I see a list of all completed transactions?

-You can view the list of transactions through Explorer.
-To do this, you need to enter the wallet in the Tangem app, tap on the required cryptocurrency on the main screen, and select the "Explore address" option.
+You can view the list of transactions through the Explorer feature.
+To do this, you need to enter the wallet in the Tangem app, tap on the required cryptocurrency on the main screen, and select the "Transaction history" option.

-• How to transfer cryptocurrency from an exchange/wallet to Tangem?
+• How do I transfer cryptocurrency from an exchange/wallet to Tangem?

-You can transfer cryptocurrency, supported by the Tangem app, to your wallet address.
-To do this, you need to generate a recipient address in the Tangem app.
+You can transfer cryptocurrencies supported by the Tangem app to your wallet address.
+To do this, you’ll need to generate a recipient address in the Tangem app.

 What you need to do: